paulozava/challange/README.md

     - [x] Save the user in the database
     - [x] Return:
       - [x] 204 No Content if user is created/updated
       - [?]
-422 Bad Request if any validation fail with the error in the message
+400 Bad Request if any validation fail with the error in the message
       - [x] 500 Internal Server Error if save on the database fails
-  - [] GET /hello/<username>
+  - [x] GET /hello/<username>
-    - [] Evaluate get request username is only letters
+    - [x] Evaluate get request username is only letters
-    - [] Get the user from the database
+    - [x] Get the user from the database
-    - [] Return:
+    - [x] Return:
-      - [] 200 OK with the message:
+      - [x] 200 OK with the message:
-        - [] "Hello, <username>!
+        - [x] "Hello, <username>!
 Your birthday is in N day(s)" if the birthday is not today
-        - [] "Hello, <username>!
+        - [x] "Hello, <username>!
 Happy birthday!" if the birthday is today
-      - [] 404 Not Found if the user is not found
+      - [x] 404 Not Found if the user is not found
-      - [] 500 Internal Server Error if get on the database fails
+      - [x] 500 Internal Server Error if get on the database fails
 - [x] Create a Dockerfile
 - [x] Create a docker-compose file
 - [] Local tests